8 April 2019

 Table 1 presents the top five regions that removed the greatest amount of pollution per hectare (an area roughly the same size as a rugby pitch or London’s Trafalgar Square) in 2015.
 Those that removed the least amount are also presented.

-All regions estimated to remove the greatest amount of pollution per hectare are in the South East of England and are fairly rural.
-Four of the regions estimated as removing the least amount of pollution are in London.
+The majority of regions estimated to remove the greatest amount of pollution per hectare are in the East of England.
+Five of the regions estimated as removing the least amount of pollution are in London.

 The regions with the highest and lowest valuations based on avoided health damage costs per resident are also presented in Table 1.
-All regions with the highest valuations are in England, with the majority being in the South of England.
+All regions with the highest valuations are in England.
 Again, those regions with the lowest valuations are much more rural, three of which being remote areas of Scotland.

 The monetary value takes into account avoided health damage costs to people – the more people that benefit from the removal of pollution the higher the value.
 As a result, population density is a major determinant of the final valuation.